OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-pulsating-heart/README.md

-# 🐞 Creating a CSS-only Pulsating Heart
+# 🐞 Creating a CSS-Only Pulsating Heart

-This document details how to create a simple, pulsating heart animation using only CSS.
-No JavaScript is required!
-This example leverages CSS3 animations and transforms to achieve the effect.
+This challenge involves creating a pulsating heart animation using only CSS.
+No JavaScript is needed.
+We'll achieve this effect using CSS animations and transforms.
+The heart itself will be created using a combination of pseudo-elements and borders.

 **Description of the Styling:**

-This code creates a heart shape using a pseudo-element (`::before` and `::after`) and then applies a CSS animation to make it appear to pulsate.
-The animation smoothly scales the heart up and down, creating a rhythmic pulsing effect.
-We'll use a simple red color for the heart, but you can easily customize this to your preference.
+The styling consists of creating a heart shape using a cleverly positioned border on a pseudo-element (`:before`).
+A second pseudo-element (`:after`) adds a subtle inner glow.
+The `@keyframes` animation then smoothly scales the heart to create the pulsating effect.
+We will use pure CSS for this effect, demonstrating the power and flexibility of CSS alone.

 **Full Code:**